Randall-MC/minecraft/Mod-List.md

 `requiere fabric-api, PuzzlesLib, ForgeConfigAPIPort`
 - **dungeon_difficulty-1.1.1+1.19**: Increase the difficulty and get matching rewards
 - **spiders-fabric-1.19.2-2.0.2**: enables regular spiders and cave spiders to walk along walls and ceilings and it also improves their AI such that they can find their way around almost any obstacle.
+- **naturalist-fabric-2.1.1-1.19.2**: Adds more animals to the game that behave as they do in real life.
+`requiere geckolib`

 ---